drvinceknight/pfm/_sources/building-tools/07-testing/how/main.md

     return random.choice(range(1, 7))
 ```

-To test this we can include a number of seeded assertions:
+To test this, include a number of seeded assertions:

 ```{code-cell} ipython3
 random.seed(0)